 Two companies: Same product, different stories

-Corporate storytelling – larger vs. smaller companies
+Corporate storytelling – bigger vs. smaller companies

-What increases is the potential for unnecessary approval processes or mindsets not yet open to corporate storytelling across an organization.
+But larger organizations can also get bogged down in more processes.
+There’s an increased chance for potential for unnecessary approval processes or mindsets not yet open to corporate storytelling across an organization.
 Some questions to consider to enable authentic storytelling in an organization:

 - Can stories be shared quickly and efficiently?